Marie Terhune, Medicare Insurance Broker

 About Me

-Hello, my name is Marie Terhune and I am a Medicare insurance broker dedicated to serving all of New Hampshire.
+Hello, my name is Marie Terhune and I am a licensed and certified Medicare insurance broker dedicated to serving all of New Hampshire.
 I have lived in Southern NH for over 20 years, and have been in the insurance industry for over 30 years, and I specialize in Medicare.
 I am devoted to helping you find the best plan that matches your specific needs.
-My job is to simplify the process and clarify the information so the transition is easy for you, and I am here to support you after the enrollment as well with any questions you have or any additional information you may need.
+My job is to simplify the process and clarify the information so the transition is easy for you, and I am here to support you after the enrollment as well with any questions you have or any assistance you may need.
 There is no cost for my services.
 I am licensed in NH, MA, ME, NC and FL, and work with United HealthCare, Humana, Aetna, Anthem and others.
-Contact me today at 603-377-9577 to explore your Medicare options, and be sure to mention that you found me on Medicare Agents Hub!
+Contact me today to explore your Medicare options, and be sure to mention that you found me on Medicare Agents Hub!

 Q&A with Marie Terhune

-Answer: The first thing you should do is apply for Original Medicare (part A & B) so that you receive your Medicare #.
+The first thing you should do is apply for Original Medicare (part A & B) so that you receive your Medicare #.
 You can actually do this 3 months before your 65th birthday. (but your Medicare will not be effective until the first of your birth month)

 As you are waiting for your Medicare #, please reach out to me so I can guide you regarding the additional coverage you will need.
 Original Medicare does not include prescription drug coverage or complete medical coverage, and there are different ways to obtain that.
 I will meet with you and work with you to understand your needs and guide you towards the policy that best meets those needs.